weezy20/loxz/README.md

 ./build.sh
 # Use -f or --force to download exact .zigversion even if system zig is available
 ./build.sh --force
+# Use -d or --download to always download fresh .zigversion zig regardless of existing installations
+./build.sh --download
 # Follow prompts
 # Run loxz
 ./loxz <OPTIONS> <file.lox>